Lab 2: Structure contour mapping (20 pts.):

 While computer programs conduct this type of analysis readily, it is useful to hand contour data also.
 In some cases it can be argued that an experienced geologist might produce a better contour map of a surface than the computer does because they can use their expert knowledge of how that type of geologic surface behaves.

-When contouring you will first need to pick a likely contour interval.
+When contouring you will first need to chose a contour interval.
 You want the smallest contour interval possible without overinterpreting the data (producing false accuracy).
-A general rule of thumb is that if you commonly have several contours passing between two known control points then your interval is too small.
-You could think of some calculations on the data set that can suggest a good interval (e.g. histogram of neighbor differences).
+A general rule of thumb is that if you commonly have several contours passing between two control/data points then your interval is too small.
+One approach is to find the range (the highest minus the lowest value) and divide by the number of data points you have.
+Your contour interval should be larger than this value.
 Too large of a contour interval will lead to an oversimplified interpretation.
+Conventionally, contour values are also values rounded up near to the place value of the contour interval - in other words if your contour interval is 100 units, you wouldn't have a line at 225, 325, 425 .... .
+Instead you would do 200, 300, 400... .

 Use your geologic knowledge to guide your contour construction.

-Produce the simplest interpretation (in this case the simplest surface possible).
+Favor the simplest interpretation that the data permits (in this case the simplest surface possible).
 Don't over interpret so that surface features are indicated which could exist, but that the data doesn't constrain to exist.

 The contour map product is an interpretation since interpolation and significant discretion of exactly where you draw the lines can exist.
 What are some rules of interpolation between two constraining control points?
 A simple approach is to position the contour proportionally.
 If the control points are at 60 and 30 units, then the 50 unit contour interval should be 2/3rds the way along a line as your travel from the 30 to the 60 point.
 Other better rules of extrapolation exist.